 The Gunnison Valley is unique among Colorado ski valleys for its lack of contiguous development, much of that due to our long legacy of ranching.
-Between those ranches, our ample National Forest and Bureau of Land Management lands, the Crested Butte Land Trust and other local entities dedicated to preserving open spaces, we have acres upon acres of land preserved for the future generations of the Gunnison Valley.
-In spite of all the open spaces, we also have relatively affordable land available for development, particularly in Gunnison and other unincorporated areas of Gunnison County.
+Between those ranches, our ample National Forest and Bureau of Land Management lands, the Crested Butte Land Trust and other local entities dedicated to preserving open spaces, we have acres upon acres of land preserved for future generations of the Gunnison Valley.

 While geographically closer to the north end than the south, the Mid Valley still has a slightly different feel from Crested Butte and Mt.
 Crested Butte.
 Being a little bit removed from the resort towns, you’ll find a more local, family vibe in Riverbend and CB South.
 You’ll also find the only industrial park north of Gunnison.